 An archaeological inventory survey was completed for a proposed mariculture pond expansion on 26 acres makai of the highway (Pfeffer et al. 1993).
-SIHP 50-80-06-4492, the remains of a concrete basement, was identified just makai of the highway.
+The survey identified SIHP 50-80-06-4492, the remains of a concrete basement, just makai of the highway.

-An archaeological assessment was done for a waterline route on the makai side of Kamehameha Highway (Hammatt 1994).
-The disturbed remains of a 20th century mortuary house were located in the vicinity.
+An archaeological survey was done for a waterline route on the makai side of Kamehameha Highway (Hammatt 1994).
+The disturbed remains of a 20th century mortuary house were located in the vicinity; no site number was assigned.
 Extensive modification for the highway roadbed was noted.
+The results were reported in an archaeological assessment.

-An archaeological assessment was carried out on the makai side of the highway (Moore and Kennedy 2007).
+An archaeological survey was carried out on the makai side of the highway (Moore and Kennedy 2007).
 No surface or subsurface historic properties were encountered.
+The results were reported in an archaeological assessment.